 Placing an order

-Please refer to clause 18 of the General Terms and Conditions for information on how you may place an order and provide trading instructions on the eToro platform.
+Please refer to clause 18 of the General Terms and Conditions for information on how you may place an order and provide trading instructions on the etoro platform.

 Fees and costs

-Please refer to clause 21 of the General Terms and Conditions for information on the fees and costs which apply to all transactions on the eToro platform.
+Please refer to clause 21 of the General Terms and Conditions for information on the fees and costs which apply to all transactions on the etoro platform.